Do you wish to trick your Petunias into producing more vibrant blooms instead of seeds?

 There are no strict rules or formulas for when to deadhead Petunias.

-You can check the plant for deadheading while you are taking a troll over the rooms, passing by the pots of Petunias, or even when you notice bushy or brown wilted flowers.
+You can check the plant for deadheading while taking a troll over the rooms, passing by the pots of Petunias, or even when you notice bushy or brown wilted flowers.

 Also, deadheading Petunias once a week during mid-summer can help avoid messy stems without any flowers for an entire season.